MarcAlx/gb/README.md

 **Work in progress** (still under active development) MBC and Audio (playing but innacurate) (ETA: when its done!).
 For now limited to GB, GBC support planned.

+This repo holds the front-end logic of the emulator for back-end logic (emulation code), see [GBKit](https://github.com/MarcAlx/GBKit).

 ## Compatibility

 This projects aims at being compatible with the following platforms: